cweatureapps/TapB4UNap/docs/TestCases.md

 Expected: The widget text should reset to the original
 5. Redo test steps 2-4 again

-### Permission denied - first time
+### TestCase 2 - Not determined yet (from app)
 1. Reset simulator contents and settings
+2. From app, tap on Sleep
+Expected: App should open and show the permissions screen
+3. Kill the app, and reopen
+Expected: The text should reset to the original
+4. Redo test steps 2-4 again

+### TestCase 3 - Permission denied (from widget) - first time
+1. Reset simulator contents and settings
 2. From widget, tap on Sleep
 3. In the alert, select **Open "TapB4UNap"**
 Expected: App should open and show the permissions screen
 4. Select "Don't Allow"
 Expected: the app text should update to say that it needs permission
-5. open today extensions to see the widget again
+5. Open up the widget.
-Expected: The widget should be reset
+Expected: Text should say it needs permission

-### Permission denied - user takes a long time
+### TestCase 3B - Permission denied - user takes a long time
-Repeat test ***Permission denied - first time*** , but wait 30 seconds in step 4, on the apple health permission screen
+Repeat TestCase 3, but wait 30 seconds before step 4, on the apple health permission screen
+Expected: the app text should update to say that it needs permission

+### TestCase 4 - Permission denied (from app) - first time
+1. Reset simulator contents and settings
+2. From app, tap on Sleep
+Expected: App should open and show the permissions screen
+3. Select "Don't Allow"
+Expected: the app text should update to say that it needs permission
+4. Open up the widget.
+Expected: Text should say it needs permission

-### Permission denied - from widget
+### TestCase 4B - Permission denied - user takes a long time
+Repeat TestCase 4, but wait 30 seconds before step 3, on the apple health permission screen
+Expected: the app text should update to say that it needs permission

+### TestCase 5 - Permission already denied
 Pre-condition: already denied
-1. From widget, tap on sleep
+1. Open up the widget.
-Expected: The widget text should immediately update to say that it needs permission
+Expected: Text should say it needs permission
-2. Close the today extensions, and re-open
+2. Switch app and return it foreground.
-Expected: The widget should be reset
+Expected: Text should say it needs permission

-### Grant permissions manually
+### TestCase 6 - Grant permissions manually
 Pre-condition: already denied
-1. Go to apple health and manually grant both read/write permissions
+1. Go to apple health and manually grant permissions
-2. From widget, start and end to record sleep
-Expected: should be saved sucessfully
+2. Open up the widget.
+Should be on the begin sleep screen.
+3. Open up the app.
+Should be on the begin sleep screen.

-### Permission granted - first time
+### TestCase 7 - Permission granted (from widget) - first time
 1. Reset simulator contents and settings
 2. From widget, tap on sleep
 3. In the alert, select **Open "TapB4UNap"**
 Expected: App should open and show the permissions screen
-4. Grant write permissions
+4. Grant permissions and tap Allow
-Expected: the app text should update to say that it was saved, and the sleep time that was recorded.
-Open up apple health to confirm it was saved ok.
+Expected: On the app, the counter should begin and show it is sleeping
+5. Open the widget
+Expected: Counter is also showing on the widget

-### Permission granted - user takes a long time
+### TestCase 7B - Permission granted (from widget) - user takes a long time
-Repeat test ***Permission granted - first time*** , but wait 30 seconds in step 4, on the apple health permission screen
+Repeat TestCase 7, but wait 30 seconds before step 4, on the apple health permission screen
+Note: The sleep start time begins when the healthkit timeout happens at around the 30 second mark

+### TestCase 8 - Permission granted (from app) - first time
+1. Reset simulator contents and settings
+2. From app, tap on sleep
+Expected: App should open and show the permissions screen
+3. Grant permissions and tap Allow
+Expected: On the app, the counter should begin and show it is sleeping
+4. Open the widget
-Expected: also check that the waiting time doesn't get included
+Expected: Counter is also showing on the widget

+### TestCase 8B - Permission granted (from app) - user takes a long time
+Repeat TestCase 8, but wait 30 seconds before step 3, on the apple health permission screen

+### TestCase 9 - Revoke permission while after sleep started
+Pre-condition: sleeping and timer is counting, make sure the app is open
+1. Go to apple health and manually revoke permission
+2. Go back to the app
+Expected: it should immediately say permissions are required
+3. Open the today extension
+Expected: it should say permissions are required
+4. Close and reopen the app
+Expected: it should say permissions are required
+5. Go to apple health and manually grant permissions
+Expected: Both app and widget resume the counter again, and sleep was started at the original time